weecology/retriever-site/_posts/2016-02-27-quickstart.md

 retriever::install('iris', 'sqlite')
 ```

-Download and fetch data directly into R:
+Download and load data directly into R:

 ```
 iris_data <- retriever::fetch('iris')
 ```

+See the [documentation](#documentation) for more commands and details.